python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 - Clang
 - Visual Studio

-*Compilers translated source code from a human readable to a machine readable form.*
+*Compilers translate source code from a human readable to a machine readable form.*

 .. nextslide::